The Preisach graph and longest increasing subsequences: The Preisach graph

 One key property used in establishing our main result is the \emph{loop return-point memory} property ($\ell$RPM) ~\cite{MT18} which the Preisach Graph possesses, and which we define next.
 Note that the definitions to follow apply to any AQS graph\footnote{Note the slight change in terminology with respect to ~\cite{MT18}.
 In~\cite{MT18} a {\em loop} also refered to what we here call a {\em cycle}.
 For reasons of clarity, we have chosen to distinguish these here. }.

 \begin{defin}[Loops and return point memory] $ $ \begin{itemize} \item [(a)] Consider an ordered pair of states $(\mu,\nu)\in \Omega\times \Omega$ satisfying $\nu=\U^n \mu$ for some $n$ and $\mu=\D^m \nu$ for some $m$.
 We call the set of vertices of the form $\U^k\mu$, $0\leq k\leq n$ and $\D^j\nu$, $0\leq j\leq m$ the $\U$-, respectively, $\D$-boundary vertices of $(\mu,\nu)$.
-We then say that $(\mu,\nu)$ forms a \emph{$\U\D$-cycle}, or simply \emph{cycle}, in the sense that the union of the $\U$- and $\D$-boundaries forms a cycle in the graph and refer to $\mu$ and $\nu$ as the lower and upper endpoint of this cycle. \item [(b)] For a vertex $\mu$, we call \emph{$\U$-orbit of $\mu$} the sequence of points $\mu,\U\mu,\U^2\mu,\ldots$ and \emph{$\D$-orbit of $\mu$} the sequence of points $\mu,\D\mu,\D^2\mu,\ldots$ \item [(c)] Given a cycle $(\mu,\nu)$, if for each state $u$ on the $\U$-boundary its $\D$-orbit contains $\mu$ and likewise, for each state $v$ on the $\D$-boundary its $\U$-orbit contains $\nu$, then we say that the loop has the \emph{absorption property}.
+We then say that $(\mu,\nu)$ forms a \emph{$\U\D$-cycle}, or simply \emph{cycle}, in the sense that the union of the $\U$- and $\D$-boundaries forms a cycle in the graph and refer to $\mu$ and $\nu$ as the lower and upper endpoint of this cycle. \item [(b)] For a vertex $\mu$, we call \emph{$\U$-orbit of $\mu$} the sequence of points $\mu,\U\mu,\U^2\mu,\ldots$ and \emph{$\D$-orbit of $\mu$} the sequence of points $\mu,\D\mu,\D^2\mu,\ldots$ \item [(c)] Given a cycle $(\mu,\nu)$, if for each state $u$ on the $\U$-boundary its $\D$-orbit contains $\mu$ and likewise, for each state $v$ on the $\D$-boundary its $\U$-orbit contains $\nu$, then we say that the cycle has the \emph{absorption property}.
 This implies in particular that for these states, $(\mu,u)$ and $(v,\nu)$ each form cycles.
-Assuming that the cycle $(\mu,\nu)$ possesses the absorption property, we refer to the cycles $(\mu,u)$, $u\in \U$-boundary and $(v,\nu)$, $v\in\D$-boundary as its major sub-cycles. \item [(d)] Given a cycle $(\mu,\nu)$, we say that it possesses the \emph{loop return-point memory} property ($\ell$RPM), if it is absorbing and every major sub-cycle has the $\ell$RPM property. \item [(e)] Consider a graph such that each cycle satisfies the absorption property.
-For a given cycle $(\mu,\nu)$, the iterative union of all boundary states of its major sub-cycles generates a subgraph which we call the \emph{loop $(\mu,\nu)$}. \end{itemize}
+Assuming that the cycle $(\mu,\nu)$ possesses the absorption property, we refer to the cycles $(\mu,u)$, $u\in \U$-boundary and $(v,\nu)$, $v\in\D$-boundary as its major sub-cycles. \item [(d)] Given a cycle $(\mu,\nu)$, we say that it possesses the \emph{loop return-point memory} property ($\ell$RPM), if it is absorbing and every major sub-cycle has the $\ell$RPM property. \item [(e)] Consider a graph such that each cycle satisfies the absorption property and let $(\mu,\nu)$ be a cycle.
+We can associate with the cycle $(\mu,\nu)$ a subgraph, called the \emph{loop $(\mu,\nu)$}, whose vertex set is given by the following iterative union of sets: the set of all boundary states of major sub-cycles of $(\mu,\nu)$, the boundary states of the major sub-cycles of each of the major sub-cycles of $(\mu,\nu)$, and so on.
+The edge set of the loop $(\mu,\nu)$ is inherited from the graph. \end{itemize}

 \end{defin}